isc-projects/kea/doc/sphinx/arm/hooks.rst

      $ cd kea-|release|
      $ tar -xvf ../kea-premium-|release|.tar.gz

-Note that unpacking the Kea premium package will put the files into a directory named "premium".
-Regardless of the name of the package, the directory will always be called "premium", although its contents will vary depending on the premium package.
+Note that unpacking the Kea premium package puts the files into a directory named ``premium``.
+Regardless of the name of the package, the directory will always be called ``premium``, although its contents will vary depending on the hooks package.

-4. Run ``autoreconf`` tools.
+4. Run the ``autoreconf`` tools.
 This step is necessary to update Kea's build script to include the additional directory.
 If this tool is not already available on the system, install the ``automake`` and ``autoconf`` tools.
 To generate the configure script, please use: